Natural Gas Forecast: January Poised to Test $2.10

 By Dean Rogers

-This is a brief natural gas forecast.
+This is a brief natural gas forecast for the next day or so.
 Our weekly Natural Gas Commentary is a much more detailed and thorough analysis.
 If you are interested in learning more, please sign up for a complimentary four week trial.

 By Dean Rogers